programmfabrik/fylr-plugin-sequence/README.md

 | `%08x`           | Hexadecimal number with eight trailing zeros                                                 | `00000BB9`  |
 | `[%field%] %04d` | Value from the optional field of the sequence (e.g. `AB`) und Number with four leading zeros | `[AB] 0342` |

+Please note that it is not necessary to include `"` in the template definition.

 ### Pool Settings